isjwuk/festive-tech-calendar-2022/README.md

 # festive-tech-calendar-2022
-Resources to accompany my session titled "Secure your website headers in time for Christmas".
+Resources to accompany my session titled **"Secure your website headers in time for Christmas"**.

+> HTTP security headers are often overlooked when taking a website into production.
+In this session you'll learn how Santa improves the security of his Azure Web App by following a few simple steps.
+You will also discover how his elves leverage free-to-use tools to both validate the changes and ensure that functionality is not impacted.
+By the end of the session you should have all the information you need to start improving the security posture of your own web applications.
-## Contents
+## Demo Site
 * [site](./site) - Code for example site used in demo.
   * [site/index.html](site/index.html) - Original Index Page (demo 1)
   * [site/indexwithstyle.html](site/indexwithstyle.html) - Revised Index Page (demo 2)